elabftw/elabdoc/doc/api.rst

 Generating a key
 ----------------

 In order to use the API, you need to generate an API key.
-Head to your User Control Panel and create a new key by giving it a name and access level:
+Head to the Settings page and create a new key by giving it a name and access level:

 .. image:: img/api-keygen.png
     :align: center